No matter how you feel about Valentine’s Day, there’s one thing that we can all agree on: Galentine’s Day is the best day of the year.

 ‘The Sisterhood of the Traveling Pants’

-The story of four girls who find a pair of pants that seemingly flatters their different body types and decide to pass them around during their summer apart from each.
+The story of four girls who find a pair of pants that seemingly flatters their different body types and decide to pass them around during their summer apart from each other.
 Yes, it’s silly — but, somehow, it works.
 We travel with the pants as they move from Lena in Greece, to Tibby back home, to Carmen in South Carolina and Bridget in Mexico.
-Along the way, we learn two things: life really, really sucks sometimes but the awesome lady friends you have around you can always get you through it.
+Along the way, we learn two things: life really, really sucks sometimes, but the awesome lady friends you have around you can always get you through it.
 Also, it warms my heart to no end that these four actresses are still friends to this day, so you can celebrate their on and off-screen friendship!

 Admittedly, this indie French film ends in a less uplifting way than the rest of these movies and is decidedly grimmer in storyline than the rest of them, too.
 However, it’s also a movie about ladies supporting ladies, about how strong and courageous girls are and how little we often give them credit for being so.
 The film focuses on Marieme, an African-French teenager from a poor Parisian suburb, and the girl gang she first becomes part of and then turns away from.
 It’s a story of friendship and support, one that highlights the transformative power of both friendship and independence.